James-Holloway/AnotherRayTracer/README.md

 * `bounces <bounces>`
   * Number of light bounces a reflective material will do.
 Internally clamped between 0 and 100, defaulting to 3
   * Example: `bounces 5`
+* `size <width> <height>`
+  * Sets the output size of the render
+  * If no size is set, the size defaults to the size of the window's image panel
+  * Images larger than the window's image panel get clamped to fit, which may cause stretching
+  * The default size of the image panel is 1600x900
+  * Example: `size 1920 1080`

 ## The Code